PEDF: Function

 PEDF has a variety of functions including antiangiogenic, antitumorigenic, and neurotrophic properties.
 Endothelial cell migration is inhibited by PEDF.
 PEDF suppresses retinal neovascularization and endothelial cell proliferation.
 The antiangiogenic residues 24-57 were shown to be sufficient at inhibiting angiogenesis.

 PEDF is also responsible for apoptosis of endothelial cells either through the p38 MAPK pathway or through the FAS/FASL pathway Antiangiogenic function is also conferred by PEDF through inhibition of both VEGFR-1 and VEGFR-2.

 The antitumorigenic effects of PEDF are not only due to inhibition of supporting vasculature, but also due to effects on the cancer cells themselves.
 PEDF was shown to inhibit cancer cell proliferation and increase apoptosis via the FAS/FASL pathway.
 VEGF expression by cancer cells is inhibited by PEDF.

 PEDF also displays neurotrophic functions.
 Retinoblastoma cells differentiate into neurons due to the presence of PEDF.
 Expression of PEDF in the human retina is found at 7.4 weeks of gestation, suggesting it may play a role in retinal neuron differentiation.

 Clinical significance

 PEDF, a protein with many functions, has been suggested to play a clinical role in dry eye, choroidal neovascularization, cardiovascular disease, diabetes, diabetic macular edema, osteogenesis imperfecta and cancer.
 As an antiangiogenic protein, PEDF may help suppress unwanted neovascularization of the eye.
 Molecules that shift the balance towards PEDF and away from VEGF may prove useful tools in both choroidal neovascularization and preventing cancer metastasis formation.

+Glaucoma and zinc-mediated modulation

+Recent work suggests that extracellular zinc ions directly binds PEDF at multiple high-affinity sites, inducing reversible oligomerization and decreasing its negative surface charge.
+This conformational change is reported to mask functional epitopes required for PEDF’s neurotrophic and anti-angiogenic activities and for collagen binding.
+In samples from patients with primary open-angle glaucoma, zinc levels in the aqueous humor were approximately twofold higher than in controls.
+In retinal cell models, zinc stress increased PEDF secretion but impaired its ability to activate its receptor PEDF-R/PNPLA2, attenuating axogenic, differentiative and pro-survival effects.
+Together, these findings support a mechanism in which excess extracellular zinc inhibits PEDF signaling during glaucomatous neurodegeneration and identify the PEDF–zinc complex as a potential neuroprotective target.